Alan4247748/friendly-potato/README.md

 ### Deployment

 ```
-I'm using GitHub as my cloud and Git as my local memory card and to practice
+I'm using GitHub as my cloud and Git as my local memory card to practice
 some continuous integration techniques.
 For deployment, I will be testing
 Netlify (I know) and Vercel (I don't) to serve and deploy the final website.
 ```